RiftValleySoftware/basalt/plugins/people/README.md

 ----------
 You can create new users, logins, or both, if you are logged in as a Manager (not a regular user) or the "God" login.
 You do this by calling the basic `"people/people"` or `"people/logins"` commands with a POST method.

+You can only create one resource (or pair) at a time with POST.

 If you call the /people with a `"login_id="` value, containing a unique (on the server) login ID string, you will create a user/login pair.
 If you do not specify this, then you will create a simple, standalone user (with no associated login).

     {POST} http[s]://example.com/entrypoint.php/json/people/people